jax-ml/jax-ai-stack/docs/source/JAX_examples_image_segmentation.md

 In previous sections we defined training and validation dataloaders and the model.
 In this section we will train the model and define the loss function and the optimizer to perform the parameters optimization.

-For the semantic segmentation task, we can define the loss function as a sum of Cross-Entropy and Jaccard loss functions.
+For the semantic segmentation task, we will define the loss function as a sum of Cross-Entropy and Jaccard loss functions.
 The Cross-Entropy loss function is a standard loss function for a multi-class classification tasks and the Jaccard loss function helps directly optimizing Intersection-over-Union measure for semantic segmentation.

 ```{code-cell} ipython3
 import optax